sebsilas/musicassessr-aws/README.md

 This Terraform project creates almost all required Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses [musicassessr](https://github.com/syntheso/musicassessr) functionality.

-There are 3 main steps:
+There are 3 main steps, each of which have several substeps:

-1)
+1) Setup the AWS architecture
+2) Update or deploy a musicassessr/Shiny apps to the created EC2 server
+3) Setting up SSL.
+This needs to be done to remove security warnings, which are otherwise produced by using functionality which requests to use a user's microphone.

 ## Prerequisites